 Taiwan has committed to accede to the WTO Agreement on Government Procurement (GPA) as part of its WTO accession.
 While Taiwan has applied for accession to the GPA, its accession has not yet been completed due to differences regarding nomenclature issues.
 To prepare for accession, Taiwan implemented a new Government Procurement Law (GPL) in mid-1999.
 This was an important first step toward establishing a transparent and predictable environment for Taiwan's multibillion-dollar market for public procurement projects.
 In August 2001, Taiwan and the United States signed a Memorandum of Understanding (MOU) on Government Procurement.
 The MOU calls for Taiwan to implement certain procedural commitments immediately, while others will be implemented on accession to the GPA.
 Taiwan agreed to establish new procedures providing for the independent review of complaints that arise during the tendering process, to encourage its procuring entities to make use of mediation procedures, and to cooperate fully when such procedures are invoked.
 Despite these commitments, Taiwan officials have continued to incorporate provisions in public procurement tenders that appear to be inconsistent with the GPA, although Taiwan is not yet a party to that agreement.
-Further, the lack of transparency in the government procurement procurement procurement market continues to decline as a result of these practices.
+Further, the lack of transparency in the government procurement procurement process as well as the review process for complaints remains a serious issue.
+U.S. participation in Taiwan's government procurement market continues to decline as a result of these practices.
 The United States continues to remain concerned with the public procurement environment.